 Through a community of people who shared an interest in cold cases, Todd stumbled across a posting one evening in 1998 that put a lump in his throat.
-It was from an Arkansas woman named Rosemary Westbrook; she was looking for any information on her older sister, who had gone missing after being seen in Lexington, Kentucky.
-The description given by the woman matched the appearance etched into the Tent Girl’s tombstone.
+It was from a woman in Arkansas named Rosemary Westbrook; she was looking for any information on her older sister, who had gone missing after being seen in Lexington, Kentucky.
+The description given by the woman matched the appearance etched into the Tent Girl’s tombstone:

 My sister Barbara has been missing from our family since the latter part of 1967.
 She has brown hair, brown eyes, is about five feet two inches tall and was last seen in the Lexington, Kentucky area.
 If you have any information, please contact me at the address posted.

 Todd contacted the woman and put her in touch with Kentucky’s forensic medical examiner.
-On March 2, 1998, the Tent Girl’s body was exhumed and sent to a laboratory in Frankfort, Kentucky.
+After comparing family photographs to the autopsy images, the Tent Girl’s body was exhumed and sent to a laboratory in Frankfort, Kentucky on March 2, 1998.
 DNA testing was conducted using a cheek swab from Rosemary and pulp from one of the corpse’s teeth.

 The results definitively identified the Tent Girl as 24-year-old Barbara Ann Hackmann-Taylor.